 One bad debt by a large customer can damage the cash flow of many small and medium-sized enterprises (SMEs), and even lead to insolvency.
-And for manufacturing and logistic companies in the Middle East and North Africa (MENA), slower global economic growth, high energy prices, inflation, and soaring interest rates have made delayed payments or non-payment for goods and services more likely.
+And for manufacturing and logistics companies in the Middle East and North Africa (MENA), slower global economic growth, high energy prices, inflation, and soaring interest rates have made delayed payments or non-payment for goods and services more likely.

 Is your industry at risk of delayed payments and defaults?

 A high number of logistics companies in MENA have experienced late payments and bad debt over this year.
 Trade forwarding companies transporting goods domestically and internationally have been particularly at risk due to the poor performance of some of their end partners.
 Unlike cargo companies, which refuse to release goods until payment is received, freight forwarders deliver goods quickly and are not usually in possession of those goods when payment is due.
 As such, they have very little leverage, if a customer defaults.

 Manufacturers of metal, auto parts, and chemicals in the region have also experienced these issues, especially those exporting to more challenging markets.
 In the crowded IT space, some companies have increased their bad debt risk after entering riskier markets, in order to increase their sales figures.
 Additionally, in the construction industry, contractors are reporting an upsurge in late payments.